 Jim's U Fish

 The fish are jumping at Jim's!
-Like other hatcheries, the fish here are pretty easy to catch, but kids still think it's lots of fun.
-This U-fish spot makes a great day out with the fam and not only can you catch some rainbow trout, you can also enjoy all that Old McDebbie's Farm has to offer (from pony rides and a petting zoo to an awesome play area and carousel).
+With two freshwater ponds stocked with rainbow trout, the fish here are pretty easy to catch, but kids still think it's lots of fun.
+This U-fish spot makes a great day out with the fam and not only can you catch some fish, you can also enjoy all that Old McDebbie's 20+ acre farm has to offer.
+The flat fee general admission is good for all attractions at Old McDebbie's Farm and you can bring your own gear too (although rentals are available if you need them).
 Psst...pack your own lunch to enjoy at one of several picnic spots.

 Good to know: No catch-and-release is allowed here.
 Fish are cleaned and bagged for free.